rbmanez/TTA-SQL-Projects/README.md

 [Click here to see the code.](https://github.com/rbmanez/TTA-SQL-Projects/tree/master/SQLLibraryManagementSystem)

-YOU MAY CHOOSE YOUR OWN DATA TO POPULATE YOUR TABLES AS LONG AS YOUR DATABASE ENSURES THAT THE FOLLOWING CONDITIONS ARE TRUE:
+INSTRUCTIONS - YOU MAY CHOOSE YOUR OWN DATA TO POPULATE YOUR TABLES AS LONG AS YOUR DATABASE ENSURES THAT THE FOLLOWING CONDITIONS ARE TRUE:
 - There is a book called 'The Lost Tribe' found in the 'Sharpstown' branch.
 - There is a library branch called 'Sharpstown' and one called 'Central'.
 - There are at least 20 books in the BOOK table.